strategy-coach/praxis/ai-interactions-engineering-manifesto/expectations-engineering-uat.md

 SQL should be the bridge between the expectations layer and the reality of the knowledge layer.
 How `surveilr` supports expectations engineering:

-* Every Expectations Document, UAT Plan, and Test Case authored in Markdown is parsed and ingested by `surveilr` into a relational table of versioned clauses and criteria.
+* Every Expectations Document, UAT Plan, and Test Case authored in Markdown or semantic HTML is parsed and ingested by `surveilr` into a relational table of versioned clauses and criteria.
 * Test coverage can be queried via SQL to ensure alignment between user expectations and what’s actually been documented or delivered.
 * Frontmatter tags like `test_target`, `doc_id`, and `version` allow us to trace UAT coverage across documents and time, helping QA verify if a change in source policy invalidates older tests.